 The New York Studio School mourns the loss of our good friend, great artist and marvelous man, William Bailey.
 We are honored to have the exhibition of his drawings installed in our Main Gallery, ready to reopen once it is safe to do so.
 His passion, energy, and unique way of looking, live on through his powerful works.
 He will be deeply missed.

-The New York Studio School presents William Bailey: Drawings, curated by the Artist, March 9 – April 12, 2020.
+The New York Studio School presents William Bailey: Drawings, curated by the Artist, originally scheduled for March 9 – April 12, 2020, and extended August 31 – September 27, 2020.
 This collection of drawings spanning over five decades shows the evolution of Bailey’s distinctive style, across pencil, ink, charcoal, conte, silverpoint, and pastel on paper.
 The drawings reveal the artist’s hand and thought process.
 Bailey’s figure drawings are started with a model in the studio but quite often completed well after the model has departed; while his still-life drawings are done with no set-up, from the imagination, and willed into existence through Bailey’s slow, thoughtful touch.

 Bailey proves that representation and imagination are not in fact opposites, so when they come together, a magic stillness takes over.
 In the mature work, place and time fall away as concerns, and instead we confront the profound introspection, whether humans or vessels.